 Many convicts in the colony believed China lay beyond these impassable mountains in NSW, a convenient myth for the local authorities of the 18th and 19th-centuries.

 The first crossing by European settlers is an event that altered the destiny of the Sydney colony by opening up new pastures for its survival.

 Taking photos is one of the top things to do in Blue Mountains.

 Millions of dollars have been spent recently upgrading old attractions and creating new ones.

-Although the mountains are primarily a place for hiking and have many trails from many starting points, but for an introductory day excursion, Leura and Katoomba are a good start.
+Although the mountains are primarily a place for hiking and have many trails from many starting points, for an introductory day excursion, Leura and Katoomba are a good start.

-The hop-on/hop off service linking all of the areas and points of interest for a minimal fee (A$38 for an adult Explorer Bus full day pass; discounts for families).
+The hop-on/hop-off service links all of the areas and points of interest for a minimal fee (A$38 for an adult Explorer Bus full-day pass and discounts for families).

 The double-decker Explorer buses begin their rounds at Katoomba station leaving every 30 minutes.

 There is a new generation of entrepreneurs in the region who work hard to make visitors welcome and make sure they have the best experience possible.